LennyDuan/Book/aws/ec2/ec2-instance-types.md

     * Standard: 7/24 for 1 or 3 years
     * Scheduled: particular time during week/month/year
 * Spot: bid on instance on very lower rate.
+* Dedicated:
-* Dedicated:  dedicated host for specific computer with the host details || dedicated instance - lose visibility no details.
+    * Dedicated host: for specific computer with the host details * dedicated instance - lose visibility no details.